Leave a Legacy

 Q. What is the St. Patrick Legacy Society?

-A. The St. Patrick Legacy Society was founded in 2010 to strengthen the financial future of the St. Patrick Community through parishioner deferred gifts.
-Our parish aims to encourage, assist, and recognize those who wish to leave a deferred gift to St. Patrick church or school at the time of their death for the parish’s future growth and stability.
+A. The St. Patrick Legacy Society was founded in 2010 to strengthen the financial future of the St. Patrick Community through parishioners' deferred gifts.
+Our parish aims to encourage, assist, and recognize those who wish, at the time of their death, to leave a deferred gift to St. Patrick church and/or school for the parish’s future growth and stability.

 Q. What does it mean to "become a member" of St. Patrick Legacy Society?